 Relative and absolute configurations

-When Rosanoff arbitrarily assigned the D prefix to (+)-glyceraldehyde and the L prefix to (-)-glyceraldehyde, he had 50/50 chance of being correct.[5]
+When Rosanoff arbitrarily assigned the D prefix to (+)-glyceraldehyde and the L prefix to (–)-glyceraldehyde, he had a 50/50 chance of being correct.[6]

-In the early 1950s, a new technique, the x-ray diffraction analysis, made possible to establish the absolute configuration of chiral molecules.
-In 1951 a Dutch chemist, Johannes Martin Bijvoet established the absolute configuration of sodium rubidium (+)‐tartrate tetrahydrate and, comparing it with glyceraldehyde, demonstrated that Rosanoff’s guess was right.[1]
-Consequently, the configurations of the chiral compounds obtained by relating them to that of glyceraldehyde were the same as their absolute configurations: hence, the relative configurations became absolute configurations.
+In the early 1950s, the development of X-ray diffraction analysis made it possible to determine the absolute configuration of chiral molecules.
+In 1951, Dutch chemist Johannes Martin Bijvoet established the absolute configuration of sodium rubidium (+)-tartrate tetrahydrate.
+By comparing it with glyceraldehyde, he demonstrated that Rosanoff’s assumption was correct.[7]

 Ambiguities of the Fischer-Rosanoff convention